Skip to main content

 • Affordable Housing → Median prices under $270K, well below Tennessee’s hot suburbs like Franklin or Brentwood.

-• Lower Crime Risk → Violent crime rates still below the U.S. average, making them safe bets.
+• Lower Crime Risk → Violent crime rates still below the U.S. average, making them generally safer options

 • Cost of Living Advantage → 8–12% lower than the national average = everyday savings.